Connor-2001/Image-Site/README.md

 # Image-Site
 This is a site I am currently working on a social media type website.
 I am not nearly done and have much more to go but here it is so far.
 You can try it out if you want.
 Also please report any problems or bugs you encounter.
 I will make sure to read them.
+I have a homepage, images, a video, and more!
+Including stuff like an about page, future updates, new updates, and other areas.
+I hope you like my site and don't encounter any problems.
+Please give me feedback on what I should improve and create.